 There is actually a lot more I would love to write about cork, but I will need to save that for another flooring post.

-To help the rest of our loyal fans across the country and Canada, we’ve teamed up with FastFloors.com so that you can purchase your floors and have them directly shipped to you.
+We’ve teamed up with FastFloors.com so that you can purchase your floors and have them directly shipped to you.

 - US Floors